CoMakery/comakery-app/README.md

 There's no restriction on receiving money to improve the software.

-## Hosting CoMakery
+## Web Hosting For CoMakery

 If you want to setup a paid hosting service - great!
-Although this is considered commercial use, we're excited about hosting partnerships.
-Contact license@comakery.com to setup a hosting partnership.
+People need help with hosting and you should get paid for your labor.
+Although this falls under commercial use, we're excited about hosting partnerships.
+Contact license@comakery.com to discuss a hosting partnership.

 ## Get Involved